 Beige buildings, cubicles, beige hotels, travel (but only to & from the office) – try to make time within your schedule for the discovery of something new, a new perspective, a rewarding conversation, bird watch on the way to work.

 Get Insight Timer – Meditation will help you manage the ridiculous stress within the industry, it will help you more than you know.

-Women easily forget themselves between work, relationship, kids, deadlines – take care of yourself.
+Women easily forget themselves between work, relationships, kids, deadlines – take care of yourself.
 You are precious.
 You will go far.
 The IT industry is gasping for women like you.
 I am proud of you already.